zS1L3NT/zS1L3NT/README.md

 Statify is a website for you to check your Spotify listening history.
 This is built with the Spotify API.
 This website is to warm me up in my Atomic Design so that I can apply it in my Portfolio website.

 ### Portfolio (ReactTS)
-This is my Portfolio website which will give a better description of me, showcase all my projects and test my Atomic Design skills.
+This is my Portfolio website which will give a better description of me, showcase all my projects and my TailWind Skills.

 ## 😎 What I am familiar with
 I spend almost all my time on a few large projects.
 When I have free time, I explore new technologies.